rundeck/docs/docs/learning/howto/passing-variables.md

 ## Overview
 Rundeck offers powerful Runbook Automation.
 Most Runbooks are complicated, multi-step processes.

-This tour will show various examples of how to share data from one step to another through the use of Log Filters.
+This guide will show various examples of how to share data from one step to another through the use of Log Filters.

-> Note: If you haven't followed the Exercise Steps in the Tutorial we encourage starting with that walk-through.
+> Note: If you haven't followed the Exercise Steps in the [Tutorial](/learning/tutorial/preparing.md) we encourage starting with that walk-through.

 ### Type of Variables
 When a Job step is executed, it has a set of *context variables* that you can access in the Job step.
 There are several sets of context variables, including: the Job context `job`, the Node context `node`, the Option context `option`, and the Step Data Context `data`.